Authentication - Native API

 2.2.
 Using Your API Key as a Bearer Token

 You can authenticate Blockdeamon API Suite API requests by setting YOUR_API_KEY as a bearer token in the authorization header.
-Here are the instructions for doing this in cURL and Postman.

 2.2.1.
 Bearer Token in cURL